lordblendi/jekyll-default-mockup/README.md

 ## How to add a new subpage

 Add a new html file in the `pages` folder.
+Example is in `pages/example.html`.
 It has to start like this:
 ```
 ---
 permalink: /name-of-your-link